awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA.md

 + Configure all internal routing that moves traffic between the customer gateway and your local network\.

 **Important**
 The following configuration information is an example of what you can expect your integration team to provide\.
-Many of the values in the following example will be different from the actual configuration information that you receive\.
+Many of the values in the following example are different from the actual configuration information that you receive\.
 You must use the actual values and not the example values shown here, or your implementation will fail\.

 ```
 !
 Amazon Web Services